NEW: All course settings

 When assessment weighting is enabled, you can enter a numerical weight/value to individual assignments, tests, or tasks.
 Unless weighting is utilized, all are calculated as a percentage (100%).
 The option for weighting assessments allows you to increase the value for individual assignments.
 For example, one assignment might be multiplied twice while another one counts three times toward an average.
 Final assessments cannot be weighted.

-In the Gradebook/Assessment Record overview, the assessment weight can be viewed by hovering over the element header and will appear in the tooltip.
+In the Assessment Record overview, the assessment weight can be viewed by hovering over the element header and will appear in the tooltip.

 How do I delete a course?